rachelnertia/rachelnertia.github.io/_posts/2017-01-01-2016-retrospective.md

 ![Me on Arthur's Seat on New Year's Day](/images/arthurs-seat-new-years-day.jpg "Natalie took this!")

 2016 was a pretty positive year for me, even though the world at large seemed determined to produce bad news.
-Here's some of the big things that changed in my life this year.
+Here's some of the big things that happened in my life this year.

 ### I finished university